azlux/log2ram/README.md

 - `SIZE`: defines the size the log folder will reserve into the RAM (default is 40M).
 - `USE_RSYNC`: Can be set to `true` if you prefer ´rsync´ rather than ´cp´.
 I use the command `cp -u` and `rsync -X`, I don't copy the all folder every time for optimization.
 - `MAIL`: Disables the error system mail if there is not enough place on RAM (if set to `false`)
+- `ZL2R`: Enable zram compatibility (`false` by default).
+Check the comment on the config file.
+See https://github.com/StuartIanNaylor/zram-swap-config to configure a zram space on your raspberry before enable this option.

 #### refresh time:
 By default Log2Ram writes to the HardDisk every hour.
-If you think this is too much, you can make the write every day by moving the cron file to daily: `sudo mv /etc/cron.hourly/log2ram /etc/cron.daily/log2ram`.
+If you think this is too much, you can make the write every day by moving the cron file to daily: `sudo mv /etc/cron.hourly/log2ram.hourly /etc/cron.daily/log2ram.daily`.

 ### It is working?
 You can now check the mount folder in ram with (You will see lines with log2ram if working)